-London.
-1844.
-Two volumes bound in one. viii,314; viii,360pp., plus plates.
+London: John Murray, 1844.
+Two volumes bound in one. viii,314; viii,360pp., plus one plate.
 Frontispiece in second volume.
 Contemporary green cloth, blindstamped covers, gilt- lettered spine, rebacked.
-Frontispiece slightly worn, with small tear in center of image.
+Frontispiece worn, with damage to center of image.
 Old institutional stamps and scribblings on rear free endpaper and pastedown.
 Good.
 Partially unopened.
 Item #WRCAM31801